>Back to the front page

 Note how variant #1 and #3 as well as #2 and #4 have the same amount of white pixels each, yet they look entirely different!

-Sadly, you will always have to water mark your art before uploading it on twitter to make sure you get the credit for it.
+Sadly, you will always have to water mark your art before uploading it online to make sure it doesn't get stolen without anyone noticing.
 There are a lot of creative ways to do so though!
 I myself almost always just put my name in the bottom right corner, although often with experimental typography.
-Instead of your name, you can also use initials, your social media account, an iconic symbols or a combination.
+Instead of your name, you can also use initials, your social media account, an iconic symbol or a combination.
 You can make a harder-to-see third color, put your name right inside the art work itself or make fancy decorations.
 All water marks on this image are real, created by some twitter friends for their art works.

 This art style is an interesting challenge and widely used, especially for dark settings.
 After drawing the shape, you create shading with different gray tones, replace them with dithering and then clean up and create transitions.
 If you want to, you can add an outline on the darker side to make the shape clearer.

 You don't even need lighting, shapes or anything like that to create different styles.
 Just by using filled shapes or lines with different thicknesses you can give very different vibes to a piece of art.

 Adding extra outlines inside an object can make it sharper and punchier.
 Though, like with outlines around an object, it also makes them look more comic-like and less realistic - it's your choice.

 This is an art style I came up with myself, so I kind of had to make a lesson on it, even though it's not 1-bit.
 You create an object with multiple colors, take away every second row and column and then connect the points you're left with to create a cool, traditional and mysterious looking pattern.

 Cleaning up line work can be very tedious, but is almost always worth it.
 The key rule is to always use the same line width and to keep it even where multiple lines meet each other.